 Shortfalls in evidence are sources of risk, and all major risks should be resolved or covered by risk management plans.
 Risk items and risk mitigation strategies are a basis for stakeholder's commitments to proceed.

-Such evidence is a critical part of conducting effective gate reviews.
+Such evidence is a critical part of conducting effective gate reviews (see Figure 1).

 These reviews should be conducted by a cross-functional mix of participants who examine this evidence to determine whether to:

-place the project on hold until some well-defined condition is satisfied, or
+place further investments on hold until some well-defined condition is satisfied, or

-provide clarifying directions to the project team.
-This frequently means clarifying leadership's intentions and addressing their concerns; in these situations, it typically will be expected that the current gate review which raised these concerns will need to be repeated within a brief period to assure that this feedback has been appropriately incorporated into the project.
+provide clarifying directions to the endeavor.
+This frequently means clarifying leadership's intentions and addressing their concerns; in these situations, it typically will be expected that the current gate review which raised these concerns will need to be repeated within a brief period to assure that this feedback has been appropriately incorporated.

 The detailed definitions of these gates will always be technology, business, and product dependent.
 The over-arching philosophy is that they should provide synchronization mechanisms that assure that all the necessary planning and coordination has been accomplished across all performing organizations.
 Too often, organizations instead chose to employ a 'dog and pony' shows whose primary intention is to assure management that they are making progress, rather than providing firm go/no go decisions for proceeding to the next gate